 - When the Second Doctor gets up from the floor after first regenerating, the First Doctor's Ring of Power slips off his smaller new fingers and clatters to the floor.
 Ben points this out and takes it as evidence that the man cannot be the Doctor.

-- When the Fifth Doctor is wondering through the TARDIS in a delirious state after regenerating, he unravels the Fourth Doctor's signature super-long scarf as he goes.
-By the time they catch up with him, it's too small to wear around a neck.
+- When the Fifth Doctor is wandering through the TARDIS in a delirious state after regenerating, he unravels the Fourth Doctor's signature super-long scarf as he goes, eventually working it down to nothing.

 - Just before the Eleventh Doctor regenerates into the Twelfth, he takes off his bowtie and there is a significant shot of it falling to the floor before the Twelfth Doctor suddenly bursts into existence.

-- Paul in his third letter to the Phillipians:
+- The Apostle Paul in his letter to the Phillipians:

 "Indeed I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
-For his sake I have suffered the loss of all things, and count them as refuse, in order that I may gain Christ."
+For his sake I have suffered the loss of all things, and count them as refuse, in order that I may gain Christ."— Epistle to the Philippians, ch.
+3, v.
+3

 - In Avenue Q, Princeton gives Kate his lucky penny.
 When Kate believes Princeton had stood her up, she throws it off the top of the Empire State Building.
 Ironically, Kate inadvertently gets her revenge from this, since Lucy (who caused the whole mess) was passing by, and the penny nails Lucy in the head, knocking her into a coma.

-- Towards the end of the Australian play Summer of the 17th Doll, one of the protagonists tears apart the titular doll in a fit of anger.
+- Towards the end of the Australian play Summer of the 17th Doll, "Roo" Webber destroys the eponymous kewpie doll in a fit of rage, in bitter realization of this trope.

 - In The Cherry Orchard, Ranevskaya's estate and the orchard itself serve as a link to her happier childhood.
 In contrast, for Lopahin and the other former peasants and serfs, it serves as a reminder of their miserable past.
 Ranevskaya isn't really able to let go of the past until Lopahin buys the estate in a mandatory auction and gets ready to chop down the orchard in order to put summer cottages there, forcing Ranevskaya to find happiness elsewhere.